Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Case Example

-James, a teacher recovering from burnout, tries to nap on Sunday but hears his inner critic: “You’re wasting time.
+James, a teacher recovering from burnout, tries to nap on Sunday.
+His body is clearly exhausted — but the moment he lies down, his mind starts pulling him back into effort: “You’re wasting time.
 You should be planning lessons.”

 • Notice: “My mind is telling me I’m wasting time.”